Below are the School Improvement priorities for 2021-22

 Inspection Area 2 : Well-being

 *Relaunch pupil voice groups post pandemic.
-Focus on school council; peer mentors; eco club and hedgehog groups from September 2021.
+Focussing on school council, peer mentors, eco club (Dirt is Good initiative).

-*Relaunch full after school clubs timetable from September 2021
+*Relaunch full extra-curricular and offsite opportunities timetable from September 2021.

 Inspection Area 3 : Teaching & Learning